HaschekSolutions/pictshare/README.md

 - By hosting your own images you can delete them any time you want
 - You can enable or disable upload logging.
 Don't want to know who uploaded stuff?
 Just change the setting in index.php
 - No exif data is stored on the server, all jpegs get cleaned on upload
+- You have full control over your data.
+PictShare doesn't need remote libaries or tracking crap

 ## Requirements
 - Apache Webserver with PHP (Apache because of the included .htaccess files)